galgeri/laracasts-downloader/README.md

 $ php start.php -s "nuxtjs-from-scratch" -e "12,15" -s "laravel-from-scratch" -e "5"
 ```

-It will download episode 12 and 15 for "nuxtjs-from-scratch" and episode 5 for "laravel-from-scratch" course.
+It will download episodes 12 and 15 for "nuxtjs-from-scratch" and episode 5 for "laravel-from-scratch" course.

 ```sh
 $ php start.php -s "nuxtjs-from-scratch" -e "12,15" -s "laravel-from-scratch"
 ```

-It will download episode 12 and 15 for "nuxtjs-from-scratch" course and all episodes for "laravel-from-scratch" course.
+It will download episodes 12 and 15 for "nuxtjs-from-scratch" course and all episodes for "laravel-from-scratch" course.

 ## Troubleshooting

-If you have a `cURL error 60: SSL certificate problem: self signed certificate in certificate chain` or `SLL error: cURL error 35` do this:
+If you have a `cURL error 60: SSL certificate problem: self-signed certificate in certificate chain` or `SLL error: cURL error 35` do this:

 - Download [http://curl.haxx.se/ca/cacert.pem](http://curl.haxx.se/ca/cacert.pem)
 - Add `curl.cainfo = "PATH_TO/cacert.pem"` to your php.ini